austynwhaley/notetaker/README.md

 ## Description

-### This is an application that saves and stores typed notes to a data base and which displayed on the interface.
+### This is an application that saves and stores typed notes into a database which is then displayed on the interface.
 You are also able to delete these created notes from this interface.

 ---